tylerwooten/deepracer-for-cloud-setup/cloudformation-drfc-template.md

 # CREATE STANDARD EC2 INSTANCE:
+NOTE: This will create an EC2 instance and charge your sandbox $1.20/hr while the ec2 instance is in a "running" state.
+Always be sure to stop your instance when you are done training.
 - Run ```bash create-standard-instance.sh $BASE_STACK_NAME $EC2_STACK_NAME```

 you can go to "Cloudformation" to watch the progress of your stack creation and see if any errors occurred in the "Events" tab.